Quantum Chaos 2025 - International Conference

 • Tsampikos Kottos, Wesleyan university, USA

-• Vladimir Kratsov*, The Abdus Salam International Centre for Theoretical Physics, Italy
+• Vladimir Kravtsov*, The Abdus Salam International Centre for Theoretical Physics, Italy

 • Arkadii Krokhin*, University of North Texas, USA